Privacy & Cookies Policy

 14.1 At any time, you may object to the processing of your Personal Information, on legitimate grounds, except if otherwise permitted by applicable law.
 If you believe your right to privacy granted by applicable data protection laws has been infringed upon, please contact us as set out in the “How to Contact Us” section.
 You also have a right to lodge a complaint with data protection authorities.

-14.3 LDM Global has committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved privacy complaints concerning human resources data transferred from the EU in the context of the employment relationship.
+14.3 LDM Global has committed to cooperate with the panel established by the EU and Swiss data protection authorities (DPAs) with regard to unresolved privacy complaints concerning human resources data transferred from the EU and Switzerland in the context of the employment relationship.

 14.4 If you wish to make a complaint about a potential breach by us you may do so by providing your written complaint by email or by letter.